 We walk to remember my brother and to make sure everyone has access to the help they need

 Clare is one of the thousands who take on a #LostHoursWalk to remember a loved one.
-Clare lost her brother Lee in 2019, and wants to make sure that no matter where someone’s from, and whatever they’re going through, they’re able to ask for the help they need.
-She’s taking on her second Lost Hours Walk in 2021.
+She lost her brother Lee in 2019, and wants to make sure that no matter where someone’s from, and whatever they’re going through, they’re able to ask for the help they need.
+Clare took on her second Lost Hours Walk in 2021.

 Clare was close to her brother and supported him when he was going through tough times.
 While Lee was open with Clare about how he was feeling and the depression he was going through, he found it difficult to open up to his wider friends and family.

-Since Lee’s death, it’s been difficult for many of his friends and family to cope with the fact Lee didn’t tell him how he was feeling, and Clare think services like CALM’s are really important in helping people get through bereavement by suicide.
+Since Lee’s death, it’s been difficult for many of his friends and family to cope with the fact Lee didn’t tell them how he was feeling, and Clare thinks services like CALM’s are really important in helping people get through bereavement by suicide.
 She hopes by raising awareness, more people will be able to reach out for support.